amado-developer/ReadHub-RestfulAPI/README.md

 If you have any problem you can see this documentation:\
 https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/

-Activate your virtual enviroment in your terminal from the path where you have the project
+**Activate your virtual enviroment in your terminal from the path where you have the project**

 ```
 source env/bin/activate
 ```
-Install all the requiirements needed
+Install all the requirements needed
 ```
 pip3 install -r requirements.txt
 ```